0xumarkhatab/synergy/README.md

 # Synergy
-### A place to aggregate your social media presence at one place
+### A place to aggregate your social media presence at one place on a Decentralized Storage ` Ceramic `

 ## Tech Stack 🔰